lucidsoftware/lucid-programming-competition-2017/problems/elevator/description.md

 ## Output

-The soonest time that everyone will be at their desk, given as hh:mm:ss XM.
+The time portion of the soonest moment when everyone will be at their desk, given as hh:mm:ss XM.

 ## Examples

 <table>
     <tr>
+        <th>Input</th>
         <th>Input</th>
         <th>Input</th>
         <th>Input</th>